 - How you can increase your sales using Alexa.

-- How to optimize your Amazon product pages for voice commerce.
+- How to optimize your Amazon listings for Voice Commerce.

 - What Voice Commerce is

 - Advantages and limitations of Voice Assistants

 - How to optimize for Voice Commerce on Amazon

 Definition: What Is Voice Commerce?

 According to Techopedia, Voice Commerce describes the utilization of voice recognition technology that enables consumers to purchase online merchandise or services.

 In other words: It lets consumers buy products or services by simply using their voice.